 Spring Creek in January 2003.

-Two Fish Culturists: Scott Zirjacks and Chris Hankin are responsible for collecting eggs from the returning
+Three Fish Culturists: Scott Zirjacks, Chris Hankin and Jeremiah Youtsey are responsible for collecting eggs from the returning

 adult salmon, care and inventory of the eggs, and the care and feeding

 at the hatchery being responsible for maintenance activities to support

 the hatchery fish production program as well as all logistics around the water re-use system.

 Debbie Hogberg is the stations Program Assistant.
 Debbie tracks the

 station budget, pays the bills, does payroll and personnel actions,